-For some types of soft tissue sarcomas radiotherapy may be better at shrinking the tumour before suurgery.
-Doctors are also looking into combining radiotherapy and chemotherapy before surgery but this is not yet standard treatment.
+For some types of soft tissue sarcoma, radiotherapy may be better at shrinking the tumour before suurgery.
+Doctors are also looking into combining radiotherapy and chemotherapy before surgery.
+But this is not yet standard treatment.

 Occasionally people have chemotherapy to shrink their sarcoma before surgery using a technique called isolated limb perfusion.
 This is a way of giving chemotherapy into just one arm or leg.
-It's complicated to do and is only available as a treatment for sarcoma at a couple of hospitals in the UK at the moment.
+It's complicated to do and is only available as a treatment in a couple of hospitals in the UK at the moment.

 A chemotherapy drug called doxorubicin could lower the risk of sarcoma coming back for some people after surgery.
 Combining doxorubicin with ifosfamide can lower the risk further but has more side effects.

 Overall, research in this area suggests that adjuvant chemotherapy is only likely to help people with the highest risk of their sarcoma coming back.
 Research is continuing to try to improve the results of chemotherapy treatment for sarcoma.

 Sometimes, a surgeon is not able to remove all of the cancer.
 In this situation you might have radiotherapy to shrink the cancer that is left behind.
 Some people have chemotherapy (instead of radiotherapy) to shrink the cancer.

 The aim of treatment is to try and slow down the growth of the cancer.
 Unfortunately, even if the chemotherapy shrinks it completely, there is a risk of the cancer coming back at some time in the future.